-Jumpers Knee Rehabilitation
+Jumpers Knee Treatment and Rehabilitation

 Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

 Rehabilitation program for Jumper's knee or patella tendonitis based on reducing pain and inflammation, stretching, strengthening and returning to full fitness.

 The following guidelines are meant for information purposes only.
 Always seek professional advice before attempting any rehabilitation.
 Jumpers knee is graded 1 to 4 depending on how bad the injury is.
 The stage of the rehabilitation process you start at will depend on the grade of your injury.

 Aim of jumpers knee rehab

 - Stretch the quadriceps muscles.

 - Prevention of recurrence.